ckeditor/ckeditor4/tests/plugins/inlinetoolbar/context/manual/context.md

 	### Expected

-	Inline toolbar is shown.
+	Balloon Toolbar is shown.

 1. Put selection in "underline" element.

 	### Expected

-	Inline toolbar is hidden.
+	Balloon Toolbar is hidden.